-- e.
-Save the file.

-- 2. Use the iiq script to run the schema command to create the new database creation scripts based on your changes to the .hbm.xml files.
+Use the iiq script to run the schema command to create the new database creation scripts based on your changes to the .hbm.xml files.
 For example, do the following to run the schema command:

-- a.
-Access the proper directory.
+1. Access the proper directory.

 '''

-cd identityiq home\WEB-INF\bin
+cd identityiq_home\WEB-INF\bin

 '''

-b.
 Run the command to create the scripts you will use to create the IdentityIQ databases.